BoomBox-8/PySQL/README.md

 PySQL requires nothing other than the Python STL, the mysql.connector library and PyQT5 to run.
 It is highly recommended the user installs the [Fira Code Medium](https://github.com/tonsky/FiraCode) and the [Open Sans](https://fonts.google.com/specimen/Open+Sans) font, as several widgets in the program have been built around said fonts

+# Usage
+Run main.py, and log-in with the credentials you'd used when installing MySQL.
+Post that, type queries as you would in MySQL

 ## Features

 PySQL brings forth several sweeping changes that attempt to improve the QOL side of things, so to speak.
 Features include: